matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 <!--Outlets-->

-Information flows one way (downwards).
-Inlets can only be connected to outlets.
+Information flows one way in Pure Data: downwards.
+Inlets can only be connected to outlets -- an inlet can not be connected to another inlet.

 All objects must have a name.
+Objects from the Instrument Maker library start with the letters im.

-But not all objects have inlets or outlets.
-Different objects have different numbers of inlets and outlets.
-Some might only have an inlet or an outlet.
+Not all objects have the same numbers of inlets or outlets.
+Furthermore, some might only have an inlet or an outlet.
 For example, the im.speaker object only has an inlet, because the output takes place in the physical world.

-Multiple objects can be connected to each other.
+Multiple objects can be connected to each other -- so, for example, a single sensor input can be used to control several sounds or parameters.

 ## Key concepts